adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 application, then you might want to defer the registration and authentication to another service, like Facebook or Google, and user their OAuth login systems.

-This is where a user can login with the third party service and authorise your web application access to their account.
-This gives you access to some details of their account but also verifies them as a user that could also log in to your web application.
+This allows a user to login to the third party service and authorise your web application access to their account.
+This gives you access to some details of their account and also verifies them as a user that can also log in to your web application.

-You can reference [Wikipedia](https://en.wikipedia.org/wiki/OAuth) for a more thorough explanation.
+You can read [Wikipedia](https://en.wikipedia.org/wiki/OAuth) for a more thorough explanation of how it all works.

 ### Catalyst ###